rrwick/Bacsort/README.md

 Disadvantages:
 * Since Mash uses the entire set of k-mers for each pairwise comparison, both core sequence (shared by both assemblies) and accessory sequence (only in one assembly) affect the result.
 This means it may produce less accurate (compared to vertical evolution) trees.

 This one script will take care of running Mash and converting its output to a PHYLIP distance matrix.
-Run it with no arguments in your working Dejumbler directory.
+Run it with no arguments in your working Bacsort directory.
 ```
 mash_distance_matrix.sh
 ```